--- OR -
+- AND -

-✓ Low tumor prevalence is documented in brown bullhead age three years and older over a series of years.
+✓ Where brown bullhead are present, low tumor prevalence is documented in brown bullhead age three years and older over a series of years.
 Current guidelines suggest that a 5% incidence of liver tumors and a 12% incidence of external tumors are acceptable to consider the area to be in recovery.
-Great Lakes regional final targets are under development but will be less than 5% liver tumors and 12% overall external tumors.
+Lake Erie regional final targets are under development but will be less than 5% liver tumors and 12% overall external tumors.